-Springing into action?
+Springing into Action?

-The weather has been gorgeous lately --ridiculously high temperatures for early and mid-March, puffy clouds, temperatures in the 70s, and sunshine, sunshine, sunshine.
+The weather has been gorgeous lately - ridiculously high temperatures for early and mid-March, puffy clouds, temperatures in the 70s, and sunshine, sunshine, sunshine.
 This, of course, also means flowers and pollen and runny noses and sneezing.

-Perhaps it's because I've only really started studying my Migraine patterns in the last couple of years; perhaps it's because seasons don't change all that frequently--in any case, from spring to spring I forget how frustratingly stuffy and painful my head and body get while the weather patterns shift and winter disappears.
+Perhaps it's because I've only really started studying my migraine patterns in the last couple of years.
+Perhaps it's because seasons don't change all that frequently.
+In any case, from spring to spring, I forget how frustratingly stuffy and painful my head and body get while the weather patterns shift and winter disappears.

 Yet another conundrum.